Plane (film): Plot

-Commercial pilot Brodie Torrance, a former RAF pilot from Scotland, flies Trailblazer Airlines Flight 119 from Singapore to Honolulu via Tokyo.
+Commercial pilot Brodie Torrance, a former RAF pilot from Scotland, flies Trailblazer Airlines Flight 119 from Singapore to Honolulu via Tokyo using an DC-9 aircraft.
 Among the 14 passengers is fugitive homicide suspect Louis Gaspare, who is being extradited to Canada under custody of a Royal Canadian Mounted Police (RCMP) officer.
 Following a directive from one of his superiors, Brodie does not alter his route over the South China Sea despite severe weather, resulting in a lightning strike destroying the plane's avionics and killing a flight attendant and the RCMP officer during turbulence.
 Brodie and co-pilot Samuel Dele manage an emergency landing on a remote airstrip on Jolo island in the southern Philippines.

 In New York, Trailblazer Airlines activates its crisis response team led by David Scarsdale.
 With local authorities requiring 24 hours to mount a response, Scarsdale dispatches a private mercenary team to enter the rebel-controlled island.
 Meanwhile, Brodie ventures into the jungle with Louis, a former French Foreign Legionnaire, in search of help.
 At an abandoned warehouse, Brodie manages to contact the airline and his daughter to reveal their location before being attacked by a rebel, whom he kills.
 Louis kills other rebels in the building, and the two discover that the rebels take foreigners hostage for ransom.
 They rush back to the plane, but rebel leader Datu Junmar and his forces arrive first and capture the remaining passengers and crew, killing a couple who attempt to escape.

 After the rebels leave, Brodie and Louis ambush two rebels looting the plane's luggage, forcing them to reveal the location of their base before killing them.
 Brodie leaves a note behind to inform potential rescue teams of the situation.
 Infiltrating the rebel base, Brodie and Louis kill several guards and successfully escort the passengers and crew onto a bus.
 However, trapped by more rebels, Brodie decides to stay behind to create a diversion.
 As he is about to be executed, the hired mercenaries arrive and inflict heavy casualties on Junmar's forces.
 The passengers, crew, and mercenaries retreat to the plane while the remaining rebels continue their attack.

 Brodie and Dele work to restart the aircraft while the mercenaries and Louis fight off the advancing rebels.
 Louis chooses to stay behind, killing a rebel attempting to fire a rocket-propelled grenade at the plane, before fleeing into the jungle with a bag containing contingency ransom money.
 Junmar attempts to fire again but is killed by the aircraft’s landing gear during takeoff.

 The airline locates a functional runway on the nearby island of Siasi, where Brodie manages to land the damaged aircraft.
 As emergency personnel tend to the passengers and crew, Brodie calls his daughter, telling her he is coming home.